Into the Tennessee Frontier; Chattel Slavery

 Now I will touch upon another subject that is always difficult, but necessary in order to understand how our ancestors lived: the slaves in their lives.

 I have not verified the full extent to which surviving evidence shows Daniel McCray or William Nodding owned slaves, but it appears they each owned slaves both in Virginia and in Tennessee.
 William was apparently much wealthier and owned more than Daniel.
 We have time and space here only for so much discussion, but I need to remind readers what I flag in the Preface: just because these two individuals were heroes of the American Revolution does not mean they did not also engage in acts that we today would consider evil.
 Genealogical write-ups of Revolutionary ancestors are unfair to the reader when the stories focus only on the heroic acts of the ancestors while glossing over inconvenient facts — such as owning slaves, murdering Native Americans, and engaging in wholesale environmental destruction.
 Equally so, just because these men (and women) may have done these things does not mean that they are not today entitled to full consideration as heroes of the American Revolution: they absolutely were heroes, and we owe our existence here in no small part to them and their kind.
-Our Patriots were still Patriots fighting for the cause of American democracy, including the ones who otherwise committed horrible acts.
+Our Patriots (with a capital P) were still Patriots so long as they were loyal to and fighting for the cause of the United States of America as against all other nations in the world (including both England and the Cherokee Nation).
+We must never forget many of them also committed unspeakable acts in furtherance of white supremacy.
+That doesn’t make them less patriotic, we just need to remember all material facts.

-Again, we take our ancestors as we find them, and that includes the good and bad aspects of them.
+Again, we take our ancestors as we find them.
+And that includes the good and the bad.

 I really wish I had more information about the slaves owned by the Noddings and McCrays.
 More to the point, this fact alone causes me to ask many questions.
 Like, how did they treat them?
 What did they have them do?
 Other than the mere fact that they claimed ownership over other human beings, were they as brutal an unkind as slaveowners are portrayed on television?